sgich/HateSpeechDetection/README.md

 ## _Motivation_ ##
-The motivation for this project was to deliver a "Hate Speech" prediction model that was fairly accurate and provided automation for possible institutions such as NCIC Kenya where instead of a person going online to check whether "Hate Speech" related content has been posted then judging it they can use this automated method.
+The motivation for this project was to deliver a "Hate Speech" prediction model that was fairly accurate and provided automation for possible institutions such as National Cohesion & Integration Commission(NCIC) Kenya where instead of a person going online to check whether "Hate Speech" related content has been posted then judging it they can use this automated method.

 ## _Authors and Acknowledgment_ ##
 sgich, cyruskimani, sheilanasimiyu, qadipo, LynnNjoroge